omry/snapdump/README.md

 ## Commands
 ### backup
-backup will create full or incremental snapshots of each dataset mentioend in the config, and will also perform cleanup
+backup will create full or incremental snapshots of each dataset mentioend in the config, and will also perform cleanup By default, backup will also verify the integrity of the dumped snapshot, this can be disabled by using --no-verify
 ```
 $ snapdump -c /path-to-config/config.yml backup
 Creating incremental snapshot dump for storage/home@2018_12_14__00_23_58 based on 2018_12_14__00_21_47